patrickenfuego/FFEncoder/README.md

 ## Auto-Cropping

+> **NOTE**: FFEncoder uses modulus 2 rounding to detect black borders.
+I've found this to be the most consistent choice for the majority content.
+If you do not want the script to auto-crop your video, you may pass **override crop values** via the `-FFMpegExtra` parameter (see [Script Parameters](#script-parameters) for more info).

-FFEncoder will auto-crop your video, and works similarly to programs like Handbrake.
-The script uses ffmpeg's `cropdetect` argument to analyze up to 5 separate segments of the source simultaneously.
-The collected output of each cropping instance is then saved to a file, which is used to determine the ideal cropping width and height for encoding.
+FFEncoder will auto-crop your video, and works similarly to programs like [Handbrake](https://handbrake.fr/) with more emphasis on accuracy.
+The script analyzes up to 6 separate segments of the source simultaneously, collects the output, and saves it to a file which is used to determine cropping values for encoding.

 ---